thekangster/wordle-solver/midterm/MIDTERM.md

 YOUR PLAN & EXPLANATION HERE (code goes in midterm.c)

+We want two nested for loops here.
+Inside the inner loop, we need to check if the customer at index y's shoe size is greater than the customer at index y+1.
+If it is, we swap their places.
+Once we check the two neighboring customers while shifting over by one index at a time, we will find that we sorted the largest number in the array to the last index.
+Therefore we need to swap the customers from the array until y is less than number of customers minus x (minus 1 too because the index starts at 0).
+Note that I initialize a boolean variable swap that is set to true when at least one swap occurs.
+If swap is false, that means no swaps happened, meaning that the array is sorted.

 ## problem 3

 Recall in homework 2, we wrote a function `reduce`, which took a collection of